-The second phase of a complex student accommodation project has been secured by Longcross.
-The main contractor has started work on the next £21.5m phase for the Oxford University’s Estates Directorate.
-Longcross continues delivery of a BREEAM Excellent scheme of 312 apartments for post-graduate students, building eleven units including 8 apartment blocks and several ancillary buildings that rise from single to five storeys, on a very challenging site.
+The second phase of the construction of a complex student accommodation project has been secured by Longcross.
+The main contractor has started building work on the next £22.5m phase working for the Oxford University’s Estates Service (OUES).
+The project has been designed by Frankham's consultants to Oxford University Fixed Assets Limited's (OUFAL) brief.
+Longcross continues delivery of a BREEAM Excellent scheme of 312 apartments for post-graduate students, building eleven units including 8 apartment blocks and several ancillary buildings on a very challenging site.

 Restricted access to the site, which is narrow and bound by a main railway line, means Longcross must work very flexibly in order to maintain the time and budget programme for the site.
 Central to this is the specification of the Fusion Build system, a site-ready modular SIPS panel system that helps keep work on site to a minimum.

 The offsite build method reduces the amount of work (and therefore the noise and traffic) at the site.
 A consolidation centre ensures that deliveries are reduced to set times too, while dedicated traffic marshals along the main access route to site further reduce disruption to the local residents and community.
 Meanwhile site traffic is limited through Longcross’ ‘cycle to site’ scheme, providing transport for staff through the busy city centre using locally procured bicycles.

 Engaging with the local community is vital to Longcross’ work as a considerate constructor and Castle Mill is no exception – Longcross is providing a significant amount of local employment throughout the duration of the project.
 All Oxfordshire County Council planning issues have been adhered to.